tuupola/esp_mipi/README.md

 ## Usage

 First initialise the ST7735S driver.
 SPI speed and pins can be changed with `$ make menuconfig`.
 Default settings will work with M5Stick.
 This drives is low lever.
 It provides only blit, putpixel and ioctl functions.
 It is meant to be used with an external graphics library such as [copepod](https://github.com/tuupola/copepod).
+For example usage see [M5Stick graphics example](https://github.com/tuupola/esp-examples/tree/master/015-m5stick-gfx).

 ```c
 #include <driver/spi_master.h>